ThorntonMatthew/doc-store/resetting-wsl2-password.md

 2. Run `wsl -l` to get a list your installed WSL distributions.

-3. Locate the distribution that has the user you are trying to change the password of.
+3. Locate the distribution that has the user you are trying to change the password for.

     <img width="213" alt="wsl-l" src="https://user-images.githubusercontent.com/99351305/167859579-4d612da3-3afa-4cad-b337-e2cc418b9ef2.PNG">